 What DO I know?
 I can tell you without a doubt, that if you are not bottom line focussed, you will fail in business.
 Yes, if you are now operating a STR (short term rental) aka VR (vacation rental) you are essentially “in business”.

 If you’re a seasoned business person then you know first hand what I’m attempting to emphasize.
 Point being; newcomers to business are often too weighted on revenue.
-Not enough on retention or expenses.
+Not enough on customer retention or control over expenses.

 Growth and sustainability are the name of the game.